AutoML Model Results¶

 - Concept | The Result tab within the visual ML tool

 - Concept | Model summaries within the visual ML tool

 - Concept | Explainable AI

 - Concept | Interpretation of regression model output

-After building a model, you want to enable dashboard consumers to perform what-if analyses using the model.
-Learn how to publish the interactive scoring feature of visual ML to a dashboard.
+After building a model, you want to enable dashboard consumers to perform What if analyses using the model.
+Learn how to publish the What if? feature of visual ML to a dashboard.

-From the Interactive scoring panel of a deployed model, click Publish and then choose the dashboard and slide where you want to add the interactive scoring.
+From the What if? panel of a deployed model, click Publish and then choose the dashboard and slide where you want to add the analysis.

-In the interactive scoring tile, you can edit the properties of the tile to reorder the list of features, or hide certain features from view.
+In the What if? tile, you can edit the properties of the tile to reorder the list of features, or hide certain features from view.

 When training a model using the Visual ML interface, have you ever noticed that the reported value of your optimization metric for a given algorithm does not always exactly match the final value in the line chart, or that the algorithm that visually performs the best in the chart is not necessarily the one that is reported as the model champion for that session?